Data sources

 Common questions about our data

 From the MHCLG Energy Performance of Buildings Register, the official UK government source for domestic EPC certificates in England and Wales.
 The register currently holds around 24 million EPC certificates; we index them and deduplicate by UPRN into 17.78 million unique properties.
 The data is published under the Open Government Licence v3.0, free to query, and the same source that fed the now-retiring epc.opendatacommunities.org endpoint.
-We sync within 14 days of each new certificate being issued, so a property that gets a fresh EPC in early May is searchable on Retrofit Radar by mid-May.
+We sync within 14 days of each new certificate being issued, so a property that gets a fresh EPC in early May is searchable on EPC Hunt by mid-May.
 Scotland publishes through a separate Scottish EPC register; we do not index Scotland today.

 How fresh is the EPC data — how often is it updated?

 We refresh the full EPC index every 14 days.
 New certificates issued by domestic energy assessors land on the MHCLG register typically within 24–72 hours of the assessment; we ingest from the register on a fortnightly schedule.
 Each property in our index carries a last-refresh timestamp so you can see exactly when its EPC data was last verified.
-Lead-freshness guarantee on every plan: any lead in your export older than 90 days is replaceable on request.
+Freshness guarantee on every plan: any property record in your export older than 90 days is replaceable on request.
 The fortnightly cadence is a deliberate trade-off between freshness and the rate-limiting on the source endpoint — a daily refresh is technically possible but expensive enough that we would have to charge for it.

 What's the difference between UPRN and postcode-based search?